bdfranck/AutoHarp/readme.md

 autoharp
 ========

-A boilerplate built in [Harp](harpjs.com) for creating amazing prototypes
+A harp template for creating prototypes